ixiaopan/blog/content/post/DL-05-CNN.md

 ### Cross-correlation

 The above equation considers only one variable.
-However, in machine learning, we often deal with multi-dimensional arrays.
+However, in machine learning, we often deal with multi-dimensional data.
 In this case, the convolution is simply the sum of the products from all dimensions,

 $$